gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 Do keep in mind that this took a whole day of staring at a bunch of bytes, but the feeling when I finally had the plotted coordinates was so, so worth it.
 Well, I supposed the next steps were to "connect the dots", right?
 I then watched some hours of Blender tutorials on rigging, to finally try and understand what armatures really were, and what I should be looking for.

 Ideally, **most of the bones should be interconnected**, so when you move a shoulder, the arm moves as well, and so do the fingers.
-If you twist the waist, their whole upper body should move accordingly. **That strongly suggested some kind of hierarchy, which makes me think of [trees](https://en.wikipedia.org/wiki/Tree_(data_structure)).** The only data on the file that could possibly have something to do with hierarchies and tree structures were **the sequence of almost sorted 37 `int`s** located right after the bone names and the points.
+If you twist the waist, their whole upper body should move accordingly. **That strongly suggested some kind of hierarchy, which instantly made me think of [trees](https://en.wikipedia.org/wiki/Tree_(data_structure)).** The only data on the file that could possibly have something to do with hierarchies and tree structures were **the sequence of almost sorted 37 `int`s** located right after the bone names and the points.

 However, having one fewer than the number of bones kinda threw me off for a good while.
 After more hours of staring at binary, I realized **most of the bones were listed in an almost sorted order**: `L_Shoulder`, `L_UpperArm`, `L_ForeArm`, `L_Wrist`, `L_Hand`, `L_Finger1`, `L_Finger2`, `L_Finger3`, `L_Thumb1`, `L_Thumb2`...
 All of that almost matched the number sequence in question, but putting both lists side by side didn't make much sense, and neither did the names, until...

 Until I realized **there had to be a reference point for the whole model, a `Base`**.
 The trick was that, although its name was listed first, it was actually the last point in the file.
 With that fix, I could now properly match the points and names.
 Moreover, the sequence having one less element than the amount of bones probably meant there was none for the `Base` bone, which made everything fit.

-**The number sequence was a [serialized](https://en.wikipedia.org/wiki/Serialization) tree, with each integer representing the index of the parent bone, with `0` being the base (last bone).** When I finally connected everyone to its parent...
+**The number sequence was a [serialized](https://en.wikipedia.org/wiki/Serialization) tree**, with each integer representing the index of the parent bone, with `0` being the base (last bone).
+When I finally connected everyone to its parent...

 <video src="{{site.baseurl}}/images/reverse-engineering-lunia/skeleton-2.mp4" controls="" preload="metadata" loop="">
 </video>

 I quickly wrote a Python script to load any `.Skeleton` and output their armature using what I had found so far.
-From experimenting with a bunch of other models, **a couple of them seemed to be a little bit skewed, or with all of the points in (almost) the same plane, or with some other deformations, which probably indicates there's data missing**.
+From experimenting with a bunch of other models, **a couple of them seemed to be a little bit skewed, or with all of the points in the same plane, or with some other deformations, which probably indicates there's data missing**.
 Well, I guess it's got something to do with all those other `float`s I completely ignored along the way.

-Also, it was not that big of a surprise that **all player characters have over a hundred bones each, complete with wing bones, skirt bones, weapon bones**...
+Also, it was not that big of a surprise that **all player characters had over a hundred bones each, complete with wing bones, skirt bones, weapon bones**...
 Some of the main bosses also had more complex skeletons, and I then realized tackling the bank guy first was a great idea.

 The `.SkinnedAnim`s were still left untouched, for now.
 I did take a look at them, but I still feel that completing my understanding of the `.Skeleton`s were a must before going further, so no advancements made there.
 Once more, I tried searching for answers and previous work online, when I stumbled upon...